swiftlang/swift/docs/LangRefNew.rst

 .. code-block:: none

-    decl-var        ::= attribute-list ('static' | 'class')? 'var' pattern initializer?  (',' pattern initializer?)*
+  decl-var-head  ::= attribute-list ('static' | 'class')? 'var'

+  decl-var       ::= decl-var-head pattern initializer?  (',' pattern initializer?)*

-    decl-var        ::= attribute-list 'var' identifier ':' type-annotation brace-item-list
+  // 'get' is implicit in this syntax. decl-var       ::= decl-var-head identifier ':' type-annotation brace-item-list

-    decl-var        ::= attribute-list 'var' identifier ':' type-annotation '{' get-set '}'
+  decl-var       ::= decl-var-head identifier ':' type-annotation '{' get-set '}'

+  decl-var       ::= decl-var-head identifier ':' type-annotation initializer? '{' willset-didset '}'

+  // For use in protocols.
+  decl-var       ::= decl-var-head identifier ':' type-annotation '{' get-set-kw '}'

   get-set        ::= get set?
   get-set        ::= set get

-    get             ::= 'get:' brace-item*

-    set             ::= 'set' set-name? ':' brace-item*

-    set-name        ::= '(' identifier ')'
+  get            ::= attribute-list 'get' brace-item-list set            ::= attribute-list 'set' set-name? brace-item-list set-name       ::= '(' identifier ')'

+  willset-didset ::= willset didset? willset-didset ::= didset willset?

+  willset        ::= attribute-list 'willSet' set-name? brace-item-list didset         ::= attribute-list 'didSet' brace-item-list

+  get-kw         ::= attribute-list 'get' set-kw         ::= attribute-list 'set' get-set-kw     ::= get-kw set-kw? get-set-kw     ::= set-kw get-kw

 ``var`` declarations form the backbone of value declarations in Swift.
 A ``var`` declaration takes a pattern and an optional initializer, and declares all the pattern-identifiers in the pattern as variables.
 If there is an initializer and the pattern is :ref:`fully-typed <langref.types.fully_typed>`, the initializer is converted to the type of the pattern.
 If there is an initializer and the pattern is not fully-typed, the type of initializer is computed independently of the pattern, and the type of the pattern is derived from the initializer.
 If no initializer is specified, the pattern must be fully-typed, and the values are default-initialized.

 If there is more than one pattern in a ``var`` declaration, they are each